htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   In this version the tool for a few things related to the change to a more secure configuration by default.
   :jira:`384`

+- The *condor_gpu_discovery* tool now defaults to using ``-short-uuid`` form for GPU ids on machines where the CUDA driver library has support for them.
+A new option ``-by-index`` has been added to select index-based GPU ids.
+  :jira:`145`

 Bugs Fixed: